trigaten/Learn_Prompting/docs/basics/standard_prompt.md

 A:
 ```

+Few shot prompts facilitate "few shot" AKA "in context" learning, which is the
+ability to learn without parameter updates(@zhao2021calibrate).

 We will mainly refer to standard prompts in contrast to new types of prompts we
 discuss throughout this course.